 We love the energy, the ornate temples, the colourful markets, the polite people and the food… oh my THE FOOD!
 Oh, and of course the incredible beaches!
 Don’t rush straight to the islands though, enjoy your first few days in bustling Bangkok.
 It has to be our favourite city to explore with our boys (check out our Bangkok with kids itinerary).

-Thailand is one of the most accessible countries we’ve visited with the boys.
+There are so many reasons to travel Thailand with kids.
+It’s easily one of the most accessible countries we’ve visited with the boys.
 Many restaurants, even along the once backpacker enclave of Th Khao San, have highchairs, and we found that some beach restaurants in Ko Lanta have toys and kids’ play areas.
 Also, kid-friendly food is available everywhere; think sticky rice, banana pancakes, and tropical fruit aplenty.
 Throw in tuk-tuk rides, exploring mystical temples, and jumping in the waves crashing on to tropical islands, and you have the perfect mix for a fantastic family adventure holiday.

 Now India isn’t everyone’s cup of chai.
 It’s loud, chaotic and confronting.
 But, it was our home for a year and it feels wrong not to include it.
 Admittedly, it’s not a place to visit with kids for a first visit to Asia.
 But if you are ready to take on the challenge, India will be one of you most memorable family adventures ever.
 The tourist dollar goes far here, so you can spend a little more on accommodation to create an oasis away from the chaos.
 Allow time to drink in the vibrancy and energy of this magical country, and once you’ve finished exploring the temples and spice markets, head for some downtime on the beaches of Goa.